How to use Electric Paint with the Light Up Board

 If you already have a pre-cut template or are using the lamp templates that come with the Electric Paint Lamp Kit, just go to the next step.

 Apply Electric Paint

 Once you’re familiar with attaching the Light Up Board, you can start applying Electric Paint.
 Remember, you have to select the mode you’re using and paint to the appropriate electrodes first.
 If you don’t know what this means, check out the Light Up Board Modes tutorial here before starting.

 If you are using the lamp templates from the kit, just paint the template lines.
 Make sure to paint a continuous track, otherwise, the paint won’t work.
 If you are designing your own trace, make sure it’s at least 3mm wide.

 Before you can attach the Light Up Board, make sure that the paint is fully dry.
 If the paint is not, you risk smudging the board and shorting the electrodes.
 If this happens your board will not work.
 You will have to remove it and clean it.

-Once the paint has fully dry, attach the Light Up Board.
-Follow the 4 step process outlined in this tutorial.
+Once the paint has fully dried, attach the Light Up Board.
+Follow the 4 step process outlined in this tutorial here.